home | about us

 Acts

-After the four gospel accounts, the New Testament has one book of history.
+After the four Gospel accounts, the New Testament has one book of history.

 • What book is that?
 (Acts)

 • And does anyone remember from our discussion earlier who wrote Acts?
-(Luke, the author of the gospel by the same name)
+(Luke, the author of the Gospel by the same name.)

-Luke wrote Acts, and as a traveler with Paul on his missionary journeys, records the early history of the church after the resurrection of Jesus.
+Luke wrote Acts, and as a traveler with Paul on his missionary journeys, he records the early history of the church after the resurrection of Jesus.

 Some popular passages are: The Day of Pentecost, chapter 2; Ananias and Sapphira, chapter 5; The Philippian Jailer Converted, chapter 16.